MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 print("e = " + str(e))
 ```
-One place where this simplicity and flexibility can get confusing and lead to errors is incautious reuse of variables:
+One place where this simplicity and flexibility can get confusing and lead to errors is incautious reuse of [[variables]]:

 ```
 d = 8.6